In the U.S., YouthBuild USA offers programs for youth who fell off the edges of our society and helps them earn their GED diplomas.

 In 2006, the U.S. Congress unanimously voted to transfer YouthBuild from the Department of Housing & Urban Development to the Department of Labor (DOL).
 Currently, YouthBuild operates under the 2014 Workforce Innovations & Opportunities Act.

 Since 1992, the YouthBuild organization has worked successfully with four successive federal government administrations, hundreds of local governments and sponsoring organizations, and numerous private funders to guarantee the continuation and success of its operations.

 Today, the organization operates a network in the United States of 252 community-based YouthBuild programs sponsored and managed by local public or non-profit entities.
 See also our review of Goodwill GED Programs in America.

 As the YouthBuild project expanded, broad corporate and philanthropic support enabled the organization to enlarge its capacity to help local initiatives and add innovative educational program improvements to its activities.

-Since 1988, for example, the Mott and Ford Foundations have continually supported YouthBuild in every step of the way, and in 2007, Dorothy Stoneman received the prestigious Skoll Foundation Social Entrepreneur Award for her cutting edge work.
+Since 1988, for example, the Mott and Ford Foundations have continually supported YouthBuild every step of the way, and in 2007, Dorothy Stoneman received the prestigious Skoll Foundation Social Entrepreneur Award for her cutting-edge work.

 More recently, support came from corporate foundations run by Hilton, Bank of America, Walmart, Zoro.com, JPMorgan Chase, Starbucks, Benjamin Moore, Prudential, and Saint-Gobain, just to mention a few.